sechen12/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was reletivel simple and logical.
+This assignment was relatively simple and logical.
 THe main problem I had was with the wiring.
 One of the LEDs was broken, but I didn't know that until I tried a few other LEDs.
 It's important to examine all possibilities as to why the program may not be running properly.